ccat-2018.jpg

 • Exhibits a creative design solution that could become a model for projects in other neighborhoods.

-Award Finalists will be notified in early Feb 2023 and scheduled for a 45-minute in-person site visit with the Jury on Feb 15, 2023.
-Winners will be selected and notified in early March 2023.
+Award Finalists will be notified by Feb 10, 2024, and scheduled for a 45-minute in-person site visit with the Jury to be scheduled for Feb 23, 2024.
+Winners will be selected and notified by the end of February 2024.